 Your AC unit uses a chemical refrigerant to shift humidity within your home outside.
 This makes your residence chilled and relaxing.
-The model of refrigerant used in your house’s air conditioner has changed a couple of times as time has passed, keeping in touch with innovative breakthroughs and environmental considerations.
+The model of refrigerant used in your Windsor house’s air conditioner has changed a couple of times as time has passed, keeping in touch with innovative breakthroughs and environmental considerations.

-All new home air conditioners have R410a, also referred to as Puron.
+All new home air conditioners in Windsor have R410a, also referred to as Puron.
 But this refrigerant will subsequently be phased out.
 This is a result of a continuous concentration on restricting substances known to have an effect on the environment.

 To learn the “why” that drives cooling restrictions, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.